WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step1-Make-Turtles/README.md

 # Rock, Paper, Scissors with Turtles

-This project is based on the Python project Rock, Paper, Scissors developed by Raspberry Pi Foundation https://projects.raspberrypi.org/en/projects/rock-paper-scissors
+This project is based on the Python project Rock, Paper, Scissors developed by Raspberry Pi Foundation at (https://projects.raspberrypi.org/en/projects/rock-paper-scissors).

 Their version introduces Python ```if``` statements but it is completely text based, so it is not very exciting to watch.